Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #statistics.bayesian, #probability.conditionals, #medical-screening

-## Define and differentiate between prior and posterior probabilities in the context of Bayesian statistics.
+## Define and differentiate between prior and posterior probabilities in the context of Bayesian statistics

 In Bayesian statistics: